TypeFox/monaco-languageclient/docs/basic-usage/configuration.md

 ### Service Overrides

-You can override VS Code services to customize behavior:
+You can also override VS Code services to customize their behavior.
+For example, to customize keybindings and themes:

 ```typescript
 import getKeybindingsServiceOverride from '@codingame/monaco-vscode-keybindings-service-override';